PaulWessel/DA1/README.md

-# DA1
+# Data Analysis Book 1
-Material for Volume 1 of Data Analysis Book
+Material for Volume 1 of Data Analysis Book *Introduction to Statistics and Data Analysis* maintained by the Department of Earth Sciences, SOEST, University of Hawai'i at Manoa.
+The book is open source and this public repository can be freely cloned.

+## Building the book PDF from sources
 In order to build the DA1 book from source you will need some prerequisites.
 The exact installation will depend on your operating system.

-	1. A recent GMT installation 6.x or higher
+#.
+A recent GMT installation 6.x or higher
-	2. The latex/pdflatex packages (TexLive, etc)
+#.
+The latex/pdflatex packages (TexLive, etc)

-STUDENT BOOK:

-If you have all prerequisites then you can build DA1_students.pdf by typing
+If you have all prerequisites then you can build ERTH_DA1_book.pdf by typing

-make student
+	make book

 If you get errors it is probably related to missing prerequisite tools and libraries, missing Latex styles or include files, etc.  Expect to do some forensic work.

-INSTRUCTOR BOOK:
+## Instructor solution set:

-Instructors need to get a copy of the private repository DA1_Answers and place that directory at the same level as the DA1 directory is.
+Instructors may wish to get a copy of the solution set by sending an email to earth-DA-book@soest.hawaii.edu with evidence that you are a regular faculty at a college or university(unless we know you of course).
-Then, you will just type

-make instructor

-See GNUmakefile for the details.